 - 1. The findings of the risk assessments will be reported to line managers/departmental heads. - 2.
-Action required to remove/control risks will be approved by line managers/departmental heads and approved staff as appropriate. - 3.
-The persons responsible for ensuring the action required is implemented are line managers/departmental heads other approved staff as appropriate.
+Action required to remove/control risks will be approved by line managers/departmental heads and approved staff as appropriate.

-- 4. Line managers/departmental heads and other approved staff as appropriate are responsible for checking that the implemented actions have moved/reduced the risk/s to an acceptable level. - 5.
+- 3. The persons responsible for ensuring the action required is implemented are line managers/departmental heads other approved staff as appropriate. - 4.
+Line managers/departmental heads and other approved staff as appropriate are responsible for checking that the implemented actions have moved/reduced the risk/s to an acceptable level. - 5.
 Assessments will be reviewed annually, when the activity or needs of an individual change or if additional risks are identified (such as after an incident), whichever is the soonest. - 6.
 Documented Risk assessments will be held by relevant sites and departments. - 7.
 The Health and Safety co-ordinator is responsible for producing relevant reports for the CEO, Estates team, Headteachers and Trustees.

-See CELT Risk Assessment Guidance and Procedures (Appendix 7) for further information.
+See CELT Risk Assessment Policy and Procedures (CELT website and H&S Pack on the CELT Hub) for further information.

-Educational Visits
+14) Educational Visits

-The Education Visits Coordinator (EVC) is responsible for over-seeing and co-signing (with the Head) the safety of Educational Visits out of schools.
-Individual teachers in charge/visit leads will write and clear their risk assessments for a visit and associated activities with the Head/EVC.
+The Education Visits Coordinator (EVC) is responsible for over-seeing and co-signing (with a Senior Leadership) the safety of Educational Visits out of schools.
+Individual teachers in charge/visit leads will write and clear their risk assessments for a visit and associated activities with a Senior Leader/EVC.